In this article

 Equity

 Equity is a measure of the value of ownership in your startup.
-This is the amount of funds you and other owners have invested directly or money retained from company earnings.
-You can calculate equity by subtracting your total liabilities from your total assets.
+This is the amount of funds you and any other startup founders have invested directly or accumulated through retained earnings.

 That equation is as follows: Total Assets = Total Liabilities + Total Equity